 Halema’uma’u Steam Bluff and Sulfur Banks

 This is another one of the volcano hikes on the Big Island.
-The trail is considered easy, with the exception of a couple steeper areas.
+The trail is considered easy, except for a couple of steeper areas.
 Strollers and wheelchairs can be used on this trail, thanks to it being paved.

-As you walk along this trail, keep an eye out for the steam vents and sulfur deposits.
-There is also interpretive signage to let you know what everything is.
+As you walk along this trail, watch for the steam vents and sulfur deposits.

 Location: Hawaii Volcanoes National Park